Refresh

 HBO House Of The Dragon

-HBO’s “House Of The Dragon” launched one of the most iconic 3D billboard campaigns ever witnessed in New York’s bustling Times Square.
-The campaign transformed a sizable portion of Times Square into a medieval realm, with a massive 3D billboard measuring an impressive 60 feet in width and 30 feet in height.
-The intricate design showcased a stunningly realistic three-dimensional dragon, which seemed to erupt from the billboard, its scales glinting and wings unfurled, ready to soar over the city’s skyline.
+HBO’s “House Of The Dragon” launched one of the most iconic 3D billboard campaigns ever witnessed in Times Square.
+The campaign includes a massive 3D billboard measuring an impressive 60 feet in width and 30 feet in height.
+The design showcased a realistic three-dimensional dragon, which seemed to erupt from the billboard.
+On closer inspection, the dragon looks like it will leap across various buildings.

 Digital Godzilla